bretm9/what-the-truk-overview/README.md

 ## Overview

   This repo is built to showcase what I built in my time as a full stack developer at What The Truk.
 The source code for this project is closed-source, so I am including this README to demonstrate what I built on a high-level and the technologies I leveraged.

+  All the features listed here were developed primarily by me, based on design direction from my supervisor, Evan Tousey.
+Evan also offered support and suggestions whenever I hit a roadblock in the coding process.

   What The Truk is a food truck app that allows users to find and order from local food trucks, and for vendors to advertise their menus, take online orders, and display their current location.